The scores

 The bottom line

-The real recommendation is to skip both.
+The real recommendation is still to skip both.
 Stepping up to Iams (C/62) costs only slightly more than Purina ONE and adds FOS prebiotics and L-Carnitine.
-If your budget allows a bit more, Blue Buffalo (B/76) delivers a fundamentally different level of ingredient quality - deboned chicken, chicken meal, no corn, no wheat, no soy.
-The jump from D to B is the difference between feeding your cat a formula built around cost and one built around nutrition.
+If your budget allows a bit more, Blue Buffalo (B/78) delivers a fundamentally different level of ingredient quality — deboned chicken, chicken meal, no corn, no wheat, no soy.
+The jump from C to B is where meaningful ingredient-quality differences start to matter.